IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

      **equilibrium.time_slice[:].profiles_1d.f[23]** values through all time
      slices (marked by **[:]**) and X-axis values are time values found in **equilibrium.time** node (array of FLT_1D values).

+..
+Note:: Adding a plot (presented in :ref:`add_plot_to_existing_figure`) to
+          such existing plot might not work as expected, as the sliding through indexes works directly only the last added plot.

 .. _multiplot_features: